Legal

 Be a “Plastic Eradicator”

-• Part 1 — every batch that collectively deposits more than 500 grams of non-biodegradable waste during any of our expeditions qualifies for a “Rag-Picker” award — a Frontpoint voucher worth INR 300/- per participant.
+- Part 1 — any batch that together hands in more than 500 grams of non-biodegradable waste on one of our expeditions earns a “Rag-Picker” award — a Frontpoint voucher worth INR 300 per participant.

-• Part 2 — a batch-wise list of plastic waste deposited is maintained by us, and the batch that deposits the maximum plastic waste during a month wins a “Recycle Bin” award — a Frontpoint voucher worth INR 1000/- per participant.
+- Part 2 — we keep a batch-by-batch record of plastic deposited, and the batch that turns in the most in a given month receives a “Recycle Bin” award — a Frontpoint voucher worth INR 1000 per participant.

-*The contest is applicable on all our expeditions (2 days or longer, as per the standard itinerary published on our website).
+*The contest runs on all our expeditions of two days or more, per the standard itinerary published on our website.

 Be the “Idea-tor”

-Frontpoint Adventures also invites ideas on managing waste better on our expeditions and on plastic waste recycling mechanisms.
-All ideas are invited at frontpointadventures@gmail.com.
+Frontpoint Adventures also welcomes ideas for managing waste better on our expeditions and for recycling plastic.
+Send any suggestions to frontpointadventures@gmail.com.

-Also, if you have write-ups or other creative material that can help create awareness and engage people to act more responsibly on the environmental sustainability front, please share them with us.
+And if you have articles or other creative material that could raise awareness and encourage people to act more responsibly on environmental sustainability, please pass them our way.